Skip to main content

 I am going to place something in your hands—it’s small, no larger than a hummingbird, with small bones and a fast heart.
 It is the dreams of a child.
 I am asking you to clasp it in your hands, hold the bzzz up to your ear, and listen to the echo.

 When I was young I did not question longevity—my dreams were full of it.
-To look out the window and see green grass and dappled light, to have my own quiet farm.
-It was as I got older, as I watched the crops we planted die and farms go out of business with the violent shift of the seasons, that I realized these dreams need water, healthy soil, and clean air.
+It seemed like everything would last forever.
+The way sunlight hit the leaves, the orange poppies blooming by the roadside, the green apple tree ripening without any help from us.
+To look out the window and see green grass and dappled light, to one day have my own quiet farm.
+It was only as I got older, as I watched crops die and farms go out of business with the violent shift of the seasons, that I realized these dreams need water, healthy soil, and clean air.

-My friend told me that there is a tree that she has been climbing since she was a small child.
-That there were low hanging branches that she could just reach with her outstretched hands.
-She explained to me that the Parks and Recreation Department cut back the branches, and once again she can only just now reach the lowest hanging branch with outstretched hands.
+A friend in New York City told me that there is a tree that she has been climbing since she was a small child.
+That there were low-hanging branches that she could just reach with her outstretched hands.
+She explained to me that the parks department recently cut back the branches, which had grown too wild, and once again if she stands on her tiptoes can she just reach the lowest hanging branch with outstretched hands.

-I wish for the stories we have to tell the future generations not to be wistful recreations of something that has bygone, but stories of success, of places still green and breathing.
-To visit my hometown and for there to still be the monsoon rains, the birds still singing, and the saguaros still waving in greeting, in homecoming.
+I wish for the stories we have to tell future generations not to be wistful re-creations of something bygone, but stories of success, of places still green and breathing, to visit my hometown and for there to still be the monsoon rains, the birds still singing, and the saguaros still waving in greeting, in homecoming.

-Yes, here is what I am clasping your palm around, my hands enveloping yours, and then letting go.
+Yes, here is what I am clasping your palms around, my hands enveloping yours, and then letting go.
 I am giving you the anger, and I am giving you the hope.

 On the Theft of Dreams